 Insecticides, pesticides, and herbicides are restricted or greatly limited when it comes to the production of organic foods.
 This includes any and all synthetic hormones.

 Avoid canned or bottled beverages because these drinks often have a high volume of sugar and corn syrup.

 Purchase more fresh produce.
 The “natural” sugar found in produce is far safer and better for you than synthetic sugars.

 Keep in mind, the USDA recommends consuming no more than 32 grams or 8 teaspoons of sugar a day.
-The American Heart Association reported in 2009 that the average American consumes 22 teaspoons of sugar each day.
+The American Heart Association reports that the average American consumes more than 22 teaspoons of sugar each day.